 Merino wool is easy to find and fairly easy to work with for handspinners who are already comfortable with the basics of spinning, making merino is a classic to use in nearly any type of spinning project.

-I am trying to steer you away from the superfine merino, just at first.
-I know superfine merino is really attractive, but you will be better served by going with a more commonly available merino to start with.
+I am trying to steer you away from the ultra fine merino, just at first.
+I know ultra fine merino is really attractive, but you will be better served by going with a more commonly available merino to start with.

 Start with merino professionally milled roving or combed top